adap/flower/baselines/baseline_template/README.md

 ## Environment Setup

-:warning: _The Python environmet for all baselines should follow these guidelines in the `EXTENDED_README`.
+:warning: _The Python environment for all baselines should follow these guidelines in the `EXTENDED_README`.
 Specify the steps to create and activate your environment.
-If there are any external system-wide requirements please include instructions for them too.
-These instructions should be comprenhensive enough so anyone can run them (if non standard, describe them step-by-step)._
+If there are any external system-wide requirements, please include instructions for them too.
+These instructions should be comprehensive enough so anyone can run them (if non standard, describe them step-by-step)._

 ## Running the Experiments